 Elgiloy is considered a superalloy that consists of 39-41% Cobalt, 19-21% Chromium, 14-16% Nickel, 11-20% Iron, 6-8% Molybdenum, and 1.5-2.5% Manganese.
 This compound mixture allows Elgiloy to be a high strength, high fatigue, corrosion, cracking, and pitting resistant material.
 With these qualities, Elgiloy chemical etching is common for medical, aerospace, and defense.

-Elgiloy is resistant to sulfide stress corrosion cracking and pitting, and can operate at temperatures up to 850°F 454°C).
+Elgiloy is resistant to sulfide stress corrosion, cracking, and pitting.
+It can operate at temperatures up to 850°F (454°C).
 Other characteristics include:

 - Fatigue resistant

 Applications of Etched Elgiloy

 This super-alloy is popular for springs that are corrosion resistant, strong, ductile, and have good fatigue life.
 Other applications include:

 - Semiconductor components